Stegss/NPCGenerator/README.md

 ## 💻 Code Example

-Here is an example of an NPC output if the user inputed the name "Stegss":
+Here is an example of an NPC output if the user asked for 1 NPC and inputed the name "Stegss":

 ```python
 Name: Stegss